 d.
 3 (or more) bedroom apartment.
 1.75 spaces for each dwelling unit.
-Stacking one car behind the other is permitted only when the parking spaces are allocated to specific apartments. е.
+Stacking one car behind the other is permitted only when the parking spaces are allocated to specific apartments. e.
 Visitor parking for multi-family residences.
 1 space for every 3 apartment units evenly distributed throughout the complex.
 These spaces shall be clearly identified and signed as visitor spaces only.
 This number may be reduced by 1 space for every 18 feet of project abutting public street frontage where on-street parking is allowed.
 8 4.
 Residential hotel, rooming and boarding houses.
 1 space per 1,000 square feet of gross leasable area.
 9 5.
 Correctional institutions.
 1 space for each 3 beds of or patients, plus 1 space for each 2 employees.
-10 6.
+10 6 .
 Manufactured/mobile home.
 Same as single-family.
 11 7.
-Adult foster care, residential care facility, assisted living facility. olus 1 space for each employee working during the time number of employees on site. В. Public and semi-public buildings/uses.
+Adult foster care, residential care facility, assisted living facility. olus 1 space for each employee working during the time number of employees on site.
+B. Public a and semi-public buildings/uses.
 1. Hospitals/nursing facilities.
 One space for each 3 bed ls plus 1 space per 2 employees.
 2. Lodge, social and civic assembly (except senior center and community center).
 Spaces to meet the comb ination of uses, CDC 46.080(A).
 3. Library.
 One space per 400 square e feet of reading area, plus 1 space per 2 employees.
-4. Religious institutions and community meeting rooms.
-One space for every 4 fixed seats or every 8 feet of bench length or every feet where no permanent seats or benches are maintained (in main auditor sanctuary, or place of worship).
+4. Religious institutions and community meeting rooms. sed seats or every 8 feet of bench length or every 28 square seats or benches are maintained (in main auditorium, orship).
 5. Museum, art gallery.
-One space for each 500 square feet of floor area, j equare feet of floor area, plus 1 space for each 2 employees.
+One space for each 500 square nare feet of floor area, plus 1 space for each 2 employees.
 6. Primary school, middle school, or equivalent private or parochial school.
+One space for every emp loyee, plus 1 space for each 1,000 square feet of floor area.
 7. Senior high, college, or commercial trade school, or equivalent private or parochial school.
-0.2 spaces per staff and student.
+0.2 spaces per staff and s tudent.
 8. Day care, kindergarten, or pre-school facilities.
 One space per employee, plus one space for every 300 square feet of floor area.
 9. Youth center or community center.
-One space per 200 square required by CDC 46.120 e feet of covered floor area and drop-off facilities where 10.
-Passive parks, open space areas. street with no intervening 1 space per acre unless the open space area is abutting a g homes or land uses, and has at least 300 lineal feet of street parking is allowed.
+One space per 200 square required by CDC 46.120 e feet of covered floor area and drop-off facilities where .
+10. Passive parks, open space areas. street with no intervening One space per 5 acres to 1 space per acre unless the open space area is abutting a street with no intervening homes or land uses, and has at least 300 lineal feet of street frontage where on-street parking is allowed.
 11. Active parks, playgrounds.
 Two to 5 spaces for each acre of active use area other than athletic fields.
 12. Athletic field (baseball, soccer, etc.).
 40 spaces per athletic fie ld.
 13. Boat ramp.
 40 spaces per launch ram "trailers only"). np (50 percent at 9' X 20'; 50 percent at 10' X 40' marked 14.
 Senior center.
-One space per 150 square feet and drop-off facility per CDC 46.120.
+One space per 150 square e feet and drop-off facility per CDC 46.120.
 15. Trailhead.
-Four spaces (includes one handicapped space).
-C. Commercial.
-1. Restaurants: Eating and drinking establishm ents. a.
+Four spaces (includes on e handicapped space).
+C. Comme ercial.
+1. Restaurants: Eating and drinking establishm nents. a.
 Cafes, diners, taverns, bars, lounges, full-service and fast food restaurants.
 One space for every 100 square feet of gross floor area.
 Restaurants with drive-through window and reservoir areas may reduce their parking requirement by 5 spaces. b.
 Take out facilities (i.e., One space for every 200 square feet of gross floor area.